Saint Vincent de Paul members urged to commit towards helping humanity | Ghana News Agency

 By Godfred A. Polkuu

-Bolgatanga, Nov 23, GNA – Mr Vincent Joseph Ahulu, President of the Society of Saint Vincent de Paul (SSVP)-Ghana, a Catholic charity group, has called on members to leverage on their knowledge and professional experiences to assist the Society execute its core mandate of helping the needy.
+Bolgatanga, Nov 23, GNA – Mr Vincent Joseph Ahulu, President of the Society of Saint Vincent de Paul (SSVP)-Ghana, a Catholic charity group, has called on members to leverage their knowledge and professional experiences to assist the Society in executing its core mandate of helping the needy.

 “Let us together leverage the knowledge and experiences from our workplaces as teachers, managers, traders, public servants, lawyers, catechists, ex-seminarians, account officers and youth to assist the Society respond to the needs of many people who become victims of disasters, diseases and circumstances that are mostly beyond their controls,” he said.